adobeemeapartners/mop-cdp-munich2022/README.md

 ## Agenda

 - 9.15 Intro to the Workshop
-- 9.30 RTCDP Overview
+- 9.30 RT-CDP Overview
 - 10.00 Demo Customer Pitch (by Adobe Solution Consulting)
 - 10.45 Coffee Break
 - 11.00 Environments Walkthrough
 - 12.00 Lunch
 - 13.00 Breakouts
-- 15.30 Presentations
+- 15.30 Team Presentations
 - 16.30 Summary and Key Takeaway
 - 17.00 End of the session